gadenbuie/garrickadenbuie-com/content/blog/2022/saving-daylight-time/index.markdown

 And finally,
 I used `hms::as_hms()` to extract the time of day component from each sun event timestamp.
-This effectively turns the values in that column into an integer number of seconds from midnight of the `date` of that row.
+The neat thing about the *hms* class is that while it prints in a readable hours, minutes, seconds format, we can also treat it as an integer number of seconds from midnight.
+We’ll use this property in just a bit when working on the plot’s axis labels.

 ## First Looks